rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 I used `read_csv` from the `readr` package to read in the CSV files.
 For reproducibility, I read in the files directly from their source URL.

 The `matchnum` variable was read in as a integer type for years 2013-2015, while it was read in as a character type for years 2006-2012.
-In order to combine the data frames into the larger `atp` data frame, I coerced `matchnum` to a charcter type for the 2013-2015 years, so that it was the same as the other data frames.
+In order to combine the data frames into the larger `atp` data frame, I coerced `matchnum` to a character type for the 2013-2015 years, so that it was the same as the other data frames.
 The `matchnum` variable should actually be an integer (it details the particular number of a match for each tournament), but since I end up deleting the variable entirely, it doesn't make a difference either way.

 Next, I used `bind_rows` from the `dplyr` package to create the `atp` data frame.